 6) Intent to Graduate – The semester prior to the semester in which you anticipate completing your degree requirements, you are required to complete an Intent to Graduate.
 Nothing will begin in the degree conferral process until you have completed the Intent to Graduate and submitted it to the Graduate School.
 Once this form is received and processed by the Graduate School, you will be notified at your official ESU email address that it has been received and processed.
 Deadlines for receipt of the Intent to Graduate are as follows:

 Spring graduates – November 1 of the preceding Fall semester.

 Summer graduates-March 1 of the preceding Spring semester.

 Fall graduates – July 1 of the preceding Summer semester.

-The Intent to Graduate Form may be found at and submitted from the following website:
+The Intent to Graduate Form may be completed and submitted online.

 Failure to file the Intent to Graduate will delay the awarding of your degree.

 7) Degree Analysis – Once your Intent to Graduate Form has been filed and an analysis done on your degree requirements, you will receive at your official ESU email address a courtesy copy of that analysis that is sent to your departmental advisor.
 The analysis is normally performed immediately prior to your last semester of enrollment.

 8) Graduation/Commencement Checklist Letter – Approximately 6-8 weeks prior to the end of the semester of your anticipated graduation, you will receive a Graduation Checklist Letter at your official ESU email address that will provide you with final requirements/information concerning your graduation/degree completion.